Zsolt821201/iDentity-ml-fyp-py/docs/report.md

-Two main kinds of configurations often appear in the literature: feedforward and recurrent networks, depending on the direction in which information might travel between the network's neurons().
+Two main kinds of configurations often appear in the literature: feedforward and recurrent networks, depending on the direction in which information might travel between the network's neurons.
 The neuronal architecture of the earlier networks results in a non-circular graph, which causes the outputs to flow from the input directly to the output direction.
 In contrast, the architecture of the later networks contains